ahmedelshehe/storefront-api/README.md

 This repo contains a basic node api for storefront app

 ##  Technologies Used
-Your application must make use of the following libraries:
 - Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables